neondatabase/website/content/docs/postgres/query-reference.md

 CREATE INDEX CONCURRENTLY idx_concurrent_email ON users(email);
 ```

-These examples showcase the variety of indexes that can be created in Postgres, including basic, unique, composite, partial, expression-based, and GIN indexes.
-They also cover index maintenance operations such as dropping, reindexing, and creating indexes concurrently to minimize lock contention.

 For more information about indexes in Postgres, see [Indexes](https://www.postgresql.org/docs/current/indexes.html).

 ## Views

-Here are some examples of how to work with views in Postgres, which can help simplify complex queries, provide a level of abstraction, or secure data access:
+These examples demonstrate how to work with views in Postgres, which can help simplify complex queries, provide a level of abstraction, or secure data access.

 {/*